ChawinTan/Notes/System design/README.md

 It can also replace multiple api calls with one call, serve static content and cache response.

 Adapter to newer versions of protocols (eg. convert http2 to http) and to expose your service url for public usage (keep track of client usage and billing them)

+2. Data bases

+Good for persisting data in queues

+Some useful fields:
+1. Id (which server handled which tasks)
+2. Done or not

+3. Notifier

+Can consist of a heartbeat mechanism and a load balancer.<br/>
+Heartbeat mechanism to know if server is still responding<br/>
+Load Balancer is there to ensure that should a server fail, incomplete task do not get duplicated in other queues as a result of principles like consistent hashing.